rbind/apreshill/content/post/2020-12-20-modern-blogdown/index.markdown

 ![](03-hugodown.png)

-Now, we'll leave hugodown and R Markdown behind.
+Now, we'll leave blogdown and R Markdown behind.
 We'll just be using Hugo and the Academic theme to build your personal website.

 ### Configure your site